Talisa Dean 02/07/22

 They won’t all be your type.

-Although if you’re into design of any sort, or want to get into design, or just enjoy looking at beautiful things, London’s Design Museum most probably will be.
+But if you’re into design – or just enjoy looking at beautiful things – London’s Design Museum most probably will be.

 It was specifically forged with the aim of inspiring people to think and feel more passionately about design, and to shine a light on the designer’s role at the forefront of social, technological and environmental change.

-Initially it was housed in a smaller building in Shad Thames, but in 2008 it moved to a Grade II listed, 1960s-style sweeping beauty in Kensington (pictured above) that’s really worth a visit in and of itself.
-It also offers three times the space, allowing for the Design Museum’s first permanent exhibition, as well as more temporary shows.
+Initially it was housed in a smaller building in Shad Thames, but in 2008 it moved to a Grade II listed, 1960s-style sweeping beauty in Kensington that’s really worth a visit in and of itself.
+It also offers three times the space, allowing for the Design Museum’s first permanent exhibition space, as well as more temporary shows.

 As well as exhibitions, London Design Museum also programme a number of pretty cool talks with a range of working designers, as well as classes on making everything from tiles to candles and textiles.
 And on Friday nights they have Friday Night Sketch, where a professional designer or illustrator sets a sketching task based on something currently in one of the exhibitions, then attendees are welcome to explore the museum and sketch anything they find inspiring, before sharing their work at the end.

-NOTE: Design Museum is open every day (excluding Christmas Eve, Christmas Day and Boxing Day) from 10am-6pm (last entry 5pm).
-It’s also open late on the first Friday of every month, until 8pm.
-It’s free to enter, although the temporary exhibitions are ticketed.
-You can find out more information, or book tickets, on their website here.
+NOTE: The Design Museum is open every day (excluding Christmas Eve, Christmas Day and Boxing Day) from 10am-6pm Sun-Thurs, and 10am-9pm Fri-Sat.
+You can see what’s on, and book exhibition tickets, here.